W.G. Pringle IV

 Sketching

-Analysts can gather a great deal of insight from the Triage Summary timeline of events so exploring the way it was visualized and it's capabilities or lack there of was a starting point.
+Analysts can derive a wealth of insights from the Triage Summary timeline of events.
+Therefore, exploring how it was visualized and assessing its capabilities—or lack thereof—became our starting point.

-One of the pain points we gathered from the anaylyst was that the existing swim lanes of events was limiting and they wanted to see a more intuitive represntaion in a liniear singular timeline.
-With this approach we could add inline contextual information that would again make it more useful.
+One of the pain points we gathered from the analysts was that the existing swim lanes of events were limiting, and they wanted a more intuitive representation in a single linear timeline.
+With this approach, we could add inline contextual information, making it even more useful.

-The list of processes in the Triage Summary wasn't intuitive in that they are parent, child and sibling relationships which in best practive should be reprsented in a tree fashion.
+The list of processes in the Triage Summary wasn't intuitive because they involve parent, child, and sibling relationships that, according to best practices, should be represented in a tree fashion.

 Wireframes

-Knowing the new visualizations we wanted to introduce we explored refining the layout of the Triage Summary one of which would flip the content around in orientaiton entirely.
-This allowed for a side by side exploration of events which made syncing the information in the graph and detail in the tables much easier.
+Given the new visualizations we wanted to introduce, we explored refining the layout of the Triage Summary.
+One approach involved entirely flipping the content orientation.
+This allowed for side-by-side exploration of events, making it much easier to sync the information between the graph and the details in the tables.

-We explored using the existing layout to reduce development time however after wireframing different options and realizing a clear direction in which to proceed.
+We initially considered using the existing layout to reduce development time; however, after wireframing different options and realizing a clear direction in which to proceed, we decided to change our approach.

-We also wireframed the contextual popups, exploring various layouts, as these would be key in keeping the analysts in Endpoint without needing to leave and get these insights from other tools.
+We also wireframed the contextual pop-ups, exploring various layouts, as these would be key to keeping the analysts within Endpoint without needing to leave and obtain these insights from other tools.

 Design

-The final design ended up with numerous enhancements to give our analyst a more thourough examination of a potential attack.
+The final design incorporated numerous enhancements to provide our analysts with a more thorough examination of potential attacks.

-• Reworking the outlying processes into a tree versus a list of text and labels.
+• Reworking the processes into a tree structure instead of a list of text and labels.

-• Through the use of a single timeline we match the way an analyst is thinking of the attack chain.
+• Using a single timeline to align with how an analyst thinks about the attack chain.

-• We made proper use of color to easily identify clickable elements and next steps as well as critical information.
+• Properly utilizing color to easily identify clickable elements, next steps, and critical information.

-• We added a link back to where the user came from reinforcing the notion that the application has nearly all the necessary tools for a complete investigation and remediation.
+• Adding a link back to the previous page, reinforcing that the application contains nearly all the necessary tools for complete investigation and remediation.

-• Providing contextual information on the host from which the triage came.
+• Providing contextual information on the host from which the triage originated.

-• We added contextual information into the graphical view of events along with appropriate icnongraphy.
+• Incorporating contextual information and appropriate iconography into the graphical view of events.

-• We now have popups for deeper insights into event providing a host of information including the attacker and the attak employed.
+• Introducing pop-ups for deeper insights into events, offering extensive information about the attacker and the employed attack.

-• We added the global capability to run a search for other hosts in the environment that have similar events.
-This prepopulates the query with much of the desired facets for need to determine the extend of the attack.
+• Adding a global feature to search for other hosts in the environment with similar events, prepopulating the query with necessary facets to determine the extent of the attack.

-• We embedded the capability to make notes on what the anaylst has observed and the abilty to share with other in the organization.
+• Embedding the ability to make notes on what the analyst has observed and to share them with others in the organization.

-• We added a rich popup with additional insights of an event.
-The popup also has the capability to run a queries with essential informaiton prepopulated.
+• Introducing rich pop-ups with additional insights into events, which also have the capability to run queries with essential information prepopulated.

-High fidelity mockups were created and reviewed by the design staff and the analysts that assisted in the research.
+High-fidelity mockups were created and reviewed by the design staff and the analysts who assisted in the research.

-Mockup for the contextual modal with additional insights.
-These insights can be anything from an exicutible to an IP used by a know threat actor.
+Mockup of the contextual modal with additional insights.
+These insights can be anything from an executable to an IP address used by a known threat actor.

 Conclusion

-The Triage Summary is only a small part of the entire Endpoint application but it might be the most critical area in that it allows our analysts to determine if an attack was successful, who did it, what did they do, did they exfiltrate any sensitive information, how wide spread the potential damage was and the ability to stop the attack.
+Although the Triage Summary is only a small part of the entire Endpoint application, it might be the most critical area because it allows our analysts to determine if an attack was successful, who executed it, what actions they took, whether they exfiltrated any sensitive information, the extent of the potential damage, and provides the ability to stop the attack.

-Previously our anaylyst were cobbling together information from a variety of sources and now they have a more complete way of viewing and dealing with an alert.
+Previously, our analysts were cobbling together information from a variety of sources, but now they have a more comprehensive way of viewing and dealing with an alert.

-Here you can see the user clicking on an event in the timeline to get additional insight.
+Here, you can see the user clicking on an event in the timeline to obtain additional insights.

 Metricly